jimmyliu03/google-flights/example.md

 print("-" * 80)

 # Build connecting_segments list if this is a multi-leg flight
+# IMPORTANT: Include the 'date' field for segments that depart on different dates
 connecting_segments = None
 if len(selected_outbound.flights) > 1:
     connecting_segments = []